 The DIV PASSporT solves this problem.
 When a service provider diverts a call to another number, they add a DIV PASSporT to the call.
 This creates a chain of authentication.
 The terminating service provider verifies the caller ID using both the SHAKEN and DIV PASSporTs.

-Proposed updates to the SHAKEN DIV standard
+The SHAKEN DIV standard

 The primary change to the standard under consideration is to include support for URN (Uniform Resource Name) for emergency and other well-known services, as described in RFC 5031.
 For example, in the U.S., this enables end-to-end call authentication on emergency calls to 911, calls to the 988 suicide prevention hotline, and so forth.